SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 ***

 ## [Abstract] ButtonBox extends [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))
 Instances of this class will implement a visual representation of your hardware controller.
 Althoug the Simulator Controller will provide complete functionality even without a visual representation, it is much more fun to see what happens.
 Subclasses of *ButtonBox* must use the [Gui capabilities](https://www.autohotkey.com/docs/commands/Gui.htm) of the AutoHotkey language to implement the graphical representation.
-See [this simple example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/ButtonBox%20Plugin.ahk) for reference.
+See [this  implementation](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/ButtonBox%20Plugin.ahk), which implements configuration and grid based Button Boxes for reference.

 ### Public Properties